thalesflores/aldo-shoes/README.md

 ## Possible next steps

+- Add a serializer for unifying the reponse format
 - Add a WebSocket with a notification whenever a store has a low/high inventory
 - Add GraphQL endpoint, enabling multiple ways for consuming the app data
 - Increase code coverage